The Web address of this article is

 along with these grief phases can promote

-major conflict and later psychological and legal divorce.
+major personal and family conflicts and stress.
 This is specially

 true in average multi-home